EDU 302 Quiz 1. EDU 302 Quiz 1 Solved.

 - In 1913, Watson published an article also known as “The Behaviorist

-- Ability to make and read graphs is Logical mathematical intelligence.
+- The ability to make and read graphs is Logical mathematical intelligence.

 - Operant Conditioning introduced by FSkinner